agkozak/agkozak-zsh-prompt/README.md

 - v3.0.1 (November 26, 2018)
     - I have restored the `_agkozak_vi_mode_indicator` function as a legacy feature, as many people people use it in custom prompts.
 The default indicator can be expressed as `'%(4V.:.%#)'`, though, and variations on this will be preferable to `'$(_agkozak_vi_mode_indicator)'`, which entails a subshell.
 - v3.0.0 (November 26, 2018)
-    - The asynchronous Git status is now available via process substitution in all supported versions of ZSH and on all supported systems (props to @psprint).
+    - The asynchronous Git status is now available via process substitution in all supported versions of Zsh and on all supported systems (props to @psprint).
 For reasons of speed, `zsh-async` remains the default asynchronous method in WSL and Solaris, and `usr1` is default in MSYS2/Cygwin.
     - When `AGKOZAK_LEFT_PROMPT_ONLY` is set to `1`, the Git status is displayed in the left prompt, and the right prompt is left blank.
     - The prompt script loads up to 4x faster.
     - The left prompt is displayed ~2x faster.